DATAMATH CALCULATOR MUSEUM

 disassembled TI-Nspire Prototype (Manufactured around February 2007) makes use

-256k*16 organization.
+256k*16 bits organization.
 Please keep in mind that even the TI-89 Titanium used

 NAND Flash-ROM architecture was introduced